 Emogrifier automagically transmogrifies your HTML by parsing your CSS and inserting your CSS definitions into tags within your HTML based on your CSS selectors.
-You can either use the form below to paste your HTML or CSS, or if you're more technically inclined, you can download the PHP source code and use it in your own applications.
+You can either use the form below to paste your HTML or CSS, or if you're more technically inclined, you can download the PHP source code from GitHub and use it in your own applications.

 - NEW: Emogrifier will grab existing inline style attributes and will grab <style> blocks from your HTML but it will not grab CSS files referenced in <link> elements (the problem email clients are going to ignore these tags anyway, so why leave them in your HTML?).

 - Even with styles inline, certain CSS properties are ignored by certain email clients.
 For more information, review documentation here.